 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 Morgan On To Ohio (approx. 0.4 miles away); Lincoln's Father Here (approx. 0.4 miles away); Cumberland County (approx. 0.4 miles away); Raiders Entered Here (approx. 0.4 miles away); Smith Pharmacy (approx. 0.4 miles away); Confederate Crossings at Neeley's Ferry (approx. 2.7 miles away); Skirmish at Norris Branch (approx. 3.1 miles away); Civil War Camp at Marrowbone (approx. 9 miles away).
 Touch for a list and map of all markers in Burkesville.

 Credits.
 This page was last revised on October 19, 2016.
-This page originally submitted on October 18, 2016, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 277 times since then and 25 times this year.
+It was originally submitted on October 18, 2016, by Tom Bosse of Jefferson City, Tennessee.
+This page has been viewed 374 times since then and 27 times this year.
 Photos: 1, 2, 3, 4. submitted on October 18, 2016, by Tom Bosse of Jefferson City, Tennessee. • Bernard Fisher was the editor who published this page.